vikasisme/VikasChandrashekar.github.io/index.md

 ---
-title: About me
+title: About
-layout: blog
+layout: page
+permalink: /
 ---

 Hi!
 I'm a full stack developer with focus on architecting, building, deploying and operating distributed/cloud native web apps.